majesova/twitter-clone/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version 5

-* System dependencies
+This code corresponds to files for solution of the course "React.js on Rails: Building a Full Stack Web App".

+The used tecnologies are:

-* Configuration
+* ruby 2.3.3

-* Database creation
+* Rails 5.1.4

-* Database initialization
+* npm 5.6.0

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* nvm 1.1.6

-* ...
+* webpack 3.10.0